edgonzalesjr/Detection-Lab/README.md

 ### Tools Used

-- Splunk Enterprise SIEM: For log ingestion, analysis and timeline filtering.
+- Splunk Enterprise SIEM Eval: For log ingestion, analysis and timeline filtering.
 - Ubuntu Server: Use to host the Splunk Enterprise SIEM.
 - Windows Server 2022 Eval: Act as an Active Directory service.
 - Windows 10 Eval: End-user workstation.